 “The concrete must be opened up and clean,” says Bill Shorey of Spec-West — a Sacramento, California, concrete products distributor.
 “The more porous the substrate, the better the overlay adhesion you’ll get.
 There’s more of an angular surface to grab on to and there will be deeper penetration into the substrate.”

-Shotblasting and sandblasting are two good ways to prepare a surface for an overlay, especially one that is applied to concrete.
+Shotblasting and sandblasting are two good ways to prepare a surface for an overlay, especially for concrete application.
 Some manufacturers also recommend scarifying (making small cuts into the surface) and acid etching to properly prepare a concrete surface for overlays and some methods of coloring.

-Over-watered, frozen or otherwise weak concrete surfaces must also be cleaned down to sound, solid concrete by mechanical methods.
+You must clean over-watered, frozen or otherwise weak concrete surfaces down to sound, solid concrete by mechanical methods.
 Acid etching or the use of solvents is not an acceptable means of cleaning the substrate in this condition.

 Surface irregularities require repair prior to application of coatings or toppings.
 Because thin-film overlays follow the surface profile of the concrete substrate, it’s important that the method of surface preparation creates a relatively smooth surface.
 A highly irregular surface will project through the coating.

 Depending upon the type of overlay used and the manufacturer’s recommendations, repair of the existing concrete surface may vary.
 In general, toppings can fill and repair surface irregularities up to twice the thickness of the topping material.
-Repair materials for deeper irregularities such as bugholes, blisters, cracks, depressions, honeycombs, scaling, and spalling can depend on the polymer product being used and the manufacturer’s recommendations.
-Some system manufacturers do not recommend repairing cracks with their overlay systems, while others have specifically designed crack-repair systems for use with their overlays.
+Repair materials for deeper irregularities such as bugholes, blisters, cracks, depressions, honeycombs, scaling and spalling can depend on the polymer product being used and the manufacturer’s recommendations.
+Some system manufacturers do not recommend repairing cracks with their overlay systems.
+Others have specifically designed crack-repair systems for use with their overlays.

 “In its thickest use, our overlay is 3/8”- to ”-thick and is only as a good as the substrate,” notes Mike Lowe, Jr. of Increte Systems, a manufacturer of three different overlay products.
-“If our overlay is applied to cracks on a 4”-to-6” slab, those cracks eventually will show back through.
+“If you apply our overlay to cracks on a 4”-to-6” slab, those cracks eventually will show back through.

-“You can prep a crack by grinding the loose and jagged edges to smooth it out, but the crack may resurface over time.
+“You can prep a crack by grinding the loose and jagged edges to smooth it out.
+The crack still may resurface over time.
 That’s not to say you cannot put our overlay over a cracked surface.
 You can incorporate it into the grout line of a pattern to draw the eye away from it,” Lowe says.

 Once you remedy any damage on the existing concrete substrate, you then need to thoroughly clean the surface.
 Make sure it is free of oil, wax, grease, asphalt, paint, latex compounds, curing and sealing compounds and any contaminant that could act as a bond-breaker.
 Mechanically clean the surface by shotblasting, scarifying or similar method.